strawberrypi3/space-scapes/README.md

 # Description
-SpaceScapes is a choose-your-own-adventure science fiction video game.
+SpaceScapes is a choose-your-own-adventure science fiction video game, made by my group as our final project for Computer Science class.
 Make choices that matter, battle aliens and humans alike, and save the universe!

 This game contains choices which affect the course of the story, as well as turn-based role-playing-game style battles full of strategy and epic music.
 Choose what you want your